Wizbisy/PumpContract/README.md

 This repository contains Solidity smart contracts for the **PumpContract** project.

 ## Contracts
-- `Pump.sol`: The main smart contract for the MonadIsFun project.
+- `Pump.sol`: The main smart contract for the PumpContract project.

 ## Usage
 ### Compiling the Contract